huichengz0520/intellgraph/README.md

 ```

 ## Contribution guidelines
-We welcome every people who interested in the IntellGraph project, if you want to contribute, please do not hesitate to contact me lingboz2015@gmail.com.
+We welcome every people who interested in the IntellGraph project, if you want to contribute, please do not hesitate to contact us lingboz2015@gmail.com.
 You are recommended to review the [contribution guidelines](CONTRIBUTING.md) and [development tutorial](DEVELOPMENT_TUTORIAL.md).
 By participating, you are also expected to join the Gitter community:

 [![Gitter chat](https://badges.gitter.im/lingbozhang/gitter.png)](https://gitter.im/intellgraph/community)